YuriODev/Python-Course/README.md

 - **Extra Work**: We encourage you to go beyond the coursework.
 Tackling additional problems and projects can significantly enhance your understanding and skills.
 - **We're Here to Help**: Our team is dedicated to supporting you.
 Reach out through issues in the repository, or contact us directly for guidance.

+## 🛠 Recommended VS Code Extensions

+To enhance your Python coding experience in Visual Studio Code, we recommend the following extensions.
+These extensions provide support for Markdown preview, Python development, linting, sorting imports, running Jupyter notebooks, and more:

+- **GitHub Markdown Preview** - `bierner.markdown-preview-github-styles`: Provides a GitHub-style preview for Markdown files, making documentation more readable.

+- **Flask Snippets** - `cstrap.flask-snippets`: Offers snippets for Flask, enhancing productivity when working with this Python web framework.

+- **GitHub Copilot** - `github.copilot`: Acts as your AI pair programmer, assisting with Python code and more.

+- **Python Test Adapter** - `littlefoxteam.vscode-python-test-adapter`: Integrates with the Test Explorer UI to run Python tests directly from VS Code.

+- **Debugpy** - `ms-python.debugpy`: An implementation of the Debug Adapter Protocol, enabling debugging of Python applications.

+- **Flake8 Linting** - `ms-python.flake8`: Provides linting for Python using flake8, helping to catch coding errors and enforce style conventions.

+- **Isort** - `ms-python.isort`: Automatically sorts imports alphabetically and separates them into sections, improving code organization.

+- **Python** - `ms-python.python`: Offers comprehensive support for Python development in VS Code, including IntelliSense, linting, debugging, and more.

+- **Pylance** - `ms-python.vscode-pylance`: A fast, feature-rich language server for Python, enhancing code comprehension and navigation.

+- **Jupyter** - `ms-toolsai.jupyter`: Adds support for Jupyter notebooks with features like interactive programming, IntelliSense, and debugging.

+- **Jupyter Keymap** - `ms-toolsai.jupyter-keymap`: Provides Jupyter keyboard shortcuts in VS Code for a familiar notebook experience.

+- **Jupyter Renderers** - `ms-toolsai.jupyter-renderers`: Enables custom output renderers for Jupyter notebooks.

+- **Jupyter Cell Tags** - `ms-toolsai.vscode-jupyter-cell-tags`: Adds cell tag support for organizing and running Jupyter notebook cells.

+- **Jupyter Slideshow** - `ms-toolsai.vscode-jupyter-slideshow`: Allows you to turn Jupyter notebooks into slideshows for presentations.

+- **IPython** - `pancho111203.vscode-ipython`: Brings IPython support to VS Code, offering an enhanced interactive Python console.

+- **Markdown PDF** - `yzane.markdown-pdf`: Converts Markdown files to PDF, HTML, PNG, or JPEG, useful for documentation and reports.

+For correct indentation and code formatting, consider:

+- **EditorConfig for VS Code** - `editorconfig.editorconfig`: Helps developers define and maintain consistent coding styles between different editors and IDEs.

+To install any of these extensions, you can search for their ID in the Extensions view (`Ctrl+Shift+X`) in VS Code or use the command palette (`Ctrl+Shift+P`) with the command `Extensions: Install Extension` and then enter the extension ID.

+Happy coding!

 ## 📢 Providing Feedback

 Your feedback helps us improve.
 If you have suggestions or comments, please raise an issue in this repository.